Muslim Gross Enrolment Ratio at Secondary & Hr. Secondary Level: 2021-22

 To move towards universalization, not only are the remaining children required to be enrolled, but the transition rate, especially from elementary to secondary and further from secondary to higher secondary levels of education, must be further improved, which are respectively 88.81 and 78.41 percent in 2021-22.

 The necessary condition to move towards universalization is to ensure that all aged-6-year children are enrolled.
 How do we know the percentage of children of this age who are currently enrolled?
 What indicator is used to know the participation of age-6 children?
 Do children enter the system at the prescribed age, i.e., six years?
-Unfortunately, in India, currently, we do not analyze the participation of age-6 children even though the data to compute relevant indicators available in the ready-to-use form.
+Unfortunately, in India, currently, we do not analyse the participation of age-6 children even though the data to compute relevant indicators available in the ready-to-use form.
 The gross or net entry/admission/intake rate is rarely presented in the state or district annual plans currently being formulated across the country.
 Off late, the UDISE+ now has information not only on enrolment in Grade I but also on new entrants and repeaters in Grade I with or without pre-school experience.
 It is hoped that the 2022-23 UDISE+ data will also present indicators concerning entry rate and other indicators necessitated because of the recent structural changes in school education.

 Higher Secondary Level